akk014/DES222_RayMinder_ProcessJournal/index.md

 ![](./Images/ModuleTestBLE3.png)

 ### Combining the Components into one ESP32 Script
 Now all the components for the ESP32 have been tested and developed.
 The next step is to combine them into one script which will be uploaded to the ESP32.
 For this, I integrated each component one at a time and tested each integration.
 For easier testing, I used the Serial Monitor to simulate sending messages between the ESP32 and the app.
 Once all tests succeeded, I also tested the functionalities with the real app.
+As mentioned before, the script can be found at https://github.com/jofelguevarra/RayMinderApp/blob/main/ESP32Scripts/RayMinder/RayMinder.ino.

 ### Assembling the Hardware
 So far, all the hardware was tested on a breadboard.
 Now it is time to actually assemble it.
 For that I soldered all cables to the ESP32 and the modules.
 This was an extensive task, with multiple cables breaking of that had to be re-soldered onto the construction.